ankitapal189/data-512-final-gender-gap-analysis/README.md

 These results help us identify the areas we need to work on to reduce gender gap at the World as well as US level.
 Also it discovers relationships between indicatiors
 ## Data selected for analysis:

-I am planning to use the World Development Indicators(WDI) dataset.
-I am planning to use this because it has a wide variety of indicators that I can compare to access the stage of males vs females.
-I can easily apply filters and change the country that I am interested in.
+I used the World Development Indicators(WDI) dataset.
+I used this dataset because it has a wide variety of indicators that I can be compared, to access the stage of males vs females.
+I easily applied filters and changed the country that I am interested in.

 WDI has various indicators related to health, education, economy and politics for various countries of the world from 1960 onwards.